 We try to make UX Podcast available to you in as many ways as possible.
 That way you can choose a way to subscribe and listen that suits you best.

 UX Podcast is published every other Friday and each episode is between 30 and 45 minutes long.

 If you search for “UX Podcast” on almost any podcast client, you’ll find us.
 Just look for the UX Podcast logo.

-We’re available on Spotify, Stitcher, Spreaker, TuneIn Radio, PlayerFM, as well as Pocket Casts on Android and iPhone, Podcast Republic (Android), and BeyondPod (Android) and Overcast (Android and iPhone) to name just a few.
+We’re available on Spotify, Amazon music, Deezer, Google podcasts, TuneIn Radio, PlayerFM, as well as Pocket Casts on Android and iPhone, Podcast Republic (Android), and BeyondPod (Android) and Overcast (Android and iPhone) to name just a few.

 If you can’t find us by searching, then almost all podcast clients allow you to add podcasts using an RSS feed.
 This is a web address pointing to a list of the episodes.

-You can find full transcripts to many shows in the transcript section on this website and also on our profile on Medium.
+You can find full transcripts to most shows in the transcript section on this website and also on our profile on Medium.
 Some older shows have the transcripts available below the show notes for that episode.
 We are working on publishing all of the missing transcripts.

 What others say

 I’ve been listening to a lot of @uxpodcast over the last couple of weeks.
 It’s a really smart show.

 — Eric Ishii Eckhardt (@ericie) July 2, 2014